medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDH.md

 - StandardBusinessDocumentHeader
 - BinaryContent (base64 encoded)

-Although the StandardBusinessDocument, as such, is the envelope, the term SBDH is generally used for the entire envelope, since it is this content that is of particular interest in the message exchange.
+Although the StandardBusinessDocument, as such, is the envelope, the term ehmiSbdhis generally used for the entire envelope, since it is this content that is of particular interest in the message exchange.
 BinaryContent is the element that contains a base64-encoded message or acknowledgment for a sent SBDH.

 <!-- br -->